-Steven G. Pizula-Director of the Company and member of the Audit Committee since June 2019 (Chairman since January 2021).
+Steven G. Pizula-Director of the Company, member of the Audit Committee since June 2019 (Chairman since January 2021) and member of the Nominating and Corporate Governance Committee since June 2022.
 Partner at Deloitte & Touche LLP from September 1977 to June 2018.
 Since joining Deloitte & Touche LLP (then Haskins & Sells) in 1977, Mr. Pizula served as the supervising audit partner on a number of large, multinational public companies in a wide range of industries, including consumer products.
-Mr. Pizula held various leadership positions at Deloitte & Touche LLP, most recently as Practice Growth Leader for the Pacific Southwest Region and as a Member of the National Committee for Audit Quality, and National Partner Admissions Committee.
+Mr. Pizula held various leadership positions at Deloitte & Touche LLP, most recently as Practice Growth Leader for the Pacific Southwest Region and as a Member of the National Committee for Audit Quality and National Partner Admissions Committee.
 Mr. Pizula is currently a board member of The Whittier Trust Company, the Arnold and Mabel Beckman Foundation and the Forum for Corporate Directors.
 Mr. Pizula is a Certified Public Accountant and member of the American Institute of Certified Public Accountants and the California Society of Certified Public Accountants.
 Mr. Pizula brings extensive experience in accounting and audit matters.

-Mark S. Vidergauz-Director of the Company, member of the Compensation Committee since June 1998 (Chairman since June 2019), member of the Audit Committee from April 2021 and April 2000 through May 2004, member of the Nominating and Corporate Governance Committee since June 2019 and Lead Independent Director since March 2014.
+Mark S. Vidergauz-Director of the Company, member of the Compensation Committee since June 1998 (Chairman since June 2019), member of the Audit Committee since April 2021 and from April 2000 through May 2004, member of the Nominating and Corporate Governance Committee since June 2019 (Chairman since June 2022) and Lead Independent Director since March 2014.
 Chief Executive Officer of The Sage Group LLC, an investment banking firm, from April 2000 to the present.
 The Sage Group, LLC provides merger, acquisition and capital formation advisory services to a wide range of companies in the consumer sector.
 Managing Director at the Los Angeles office of ING Barings LLC, a diversified financial service institution headquartered in the Netherlands, from April 1995 to April 2000.
 Mr. Vidergauz brings strong merger and acquisition, corporate finance, corporate governance and leadership experience to the Board.